-For people who count their calories, wines with high alcohol content are typically higher in calories.
+If you’re counting calories, choose a lower alcohol-by-volume content.
+This is because wines with high alcohol content are typically higher in calories.

-During the fermentation process, the yeast eats up much of the sugar.
+You see, during the fermentation process in wine making, the yeast eats up much of the sugar.

-Wines with a higher alcohol by volume content have been fermented longer, thus, the microscopic organisms eat more of the fructose and glucose found in the grapes.
+Wines with a higher alcohol by volume content ferment longer.
+Wine starts off as a high-carb beverage.
+But during fermentation, the microscopic organisms eat most of the fructose and glucose in the grapes.

 Strict calorie counters will probably go for white wine over red.
 That’s because white wine usually has less alcohol per volume than red wine, which means less calories.

-One needs to remember that less alcohol percentage by volume means more residual sugar.
+Remember: the lower the alcohol percentage, the higher the residual sugar.
 That’s the amount of sugar that’s left over after the fermentation process.

-Sugar grams add up, so it’s helpful to learn what types of wine are best for a low carb lifestyle.
+Nontheless, sugar grams add up.
+So it’s helpful to learn what types of wine are best for a low carb lifestyle….

 If you’re looking for a smart low carb wine choice, a dry red wine is one of your best options.